 Make the important things important, starting with YOU.
-Always put your goals, dreams, and aspirations in the spotlight – because that’s where you belong.
+Always put your goals, dreams, and aspirations in the spotlight – because that’s exactly where they belong.

 /inˌten(t)SHəˈnalədē/ 1.) the fact or quality of being done on purpose or with intent.
 2.) an attitude of purposefulness, with a commitment to deliberate action.